 PART II: THE QUIET WAY WE DRIFT

-Looking back, I realized this experience was never just about marriage, it revealed a pattern that quietly shapes many parts of our lives.
+Looking back, I realized this experience was never just about one instance, it revealed a pattern that quietly shapes many parts of our lives.
 We dont lose ourselves all at once, it usually happens through small compromises that feel harmless in the moment.

 This is how it often happens: